What is TAQA? The Complete Guide to Training, Assessment and Quality Assurance

-Education and Training Qualifications in TAQA
+Training Qualifications (T in TAQA)

 TAQA chart of which units are in which qualification.

-Assessor Qualifications in TAQA
+Assessor Qualifications (A in TAQA)

 Under the Assessment section of the TAQA acronym, we have four Assessor qualifications.
 They are CAVA, ACWE, AVRA and UPPA.